LaconicNetwork/awesome-urbit/docs/self-hosted-defi-frontends.md

 cp -r mar /app-builds/uniswap/ cp desk.docket-0 /app-builds/uniswap/
 ```

+Throughout the process, `docker volumes` are used for availability of files across docker containers.

 There are three mark files that we needed to create and include (recall that any file extensions in the static build that the %landscape desk does not contain need to be added to your the desk for); `map.hoon`, `ttf.hoon`, and `woff.hoon`.
 See them [here](https://github.com/cerc-io/stack-orchestrator/tree/main/stack_orchestrator/data/config/uniswap-interface/urbit-files/mar) and this is what `woff.hoon` looks like: